-Item Rating Comment 1.
-Provided enough information to understand the client/s' contextual and cultural background.
-2. Demonstrated an understanding of how these identities influence treatment objectives.
-3. Demonstrated knowledge of theoretical concepts specific to chosen theoretical orientation.
-4. Case plan and interventions described were consistent with theoretical orientation.
-5. Demonstrated understanding and knowledge of evidence base related to theoretical orientation and interventions used with client/s.
-6. Demonstrated intermediate level knowledge and understanding of APA ethical principles and code of conduct.
-7. Applied relevant ethical principles to the case.
-8. Demonstrated an understanding of how work issues influence the client and integrated this into the discussion of client issues.
-9. Demonstrated an understanding of assessment tools used to diagnose client issues.
-10. Demonstrated an understanding of the importance of the use of diagnosis in treatment planning.
-11. Demonstrated accurate self- assessment of competence and ability to accurately recognize strengths and weaknesses of therapeutic process and approach.
-12. Demonstrated appropriate use of supervision in treatment approach and self-
+Item e Study Written Component Rating Comment

+1. Provided enough information to understand

+the client/s' contextual and cultural

+background.

+2. Demonstrated an understanding of how

+these identities influence treatment

+objectives.

+3. Demonstrated knowledge of theoretical

+concepts specific to chosen theoretical

+4 orientation.

+4. Case plan and interventions described were

+5 consistent with theoretical orientation.
+Demonstrated understanding and

+3. knowledge of evidence base related to

+theoretical orientation and interventions

+used with client/s.

+6. Demonstrated intermediate level

+knowledge and understanding of APA

+ethical principles and code of conduct.

+7. Applied relevant ethical principles to the

+case.

+8. Demonstrated an understanding of how

+work issues influence the client and

+integrated this into the discussion of client

+issues.

+9. Demonstrated an understanding of

+assessment tools used to diagnose client

+10 issues.
+Demonstrated an understanding of the

+10. importance of the use of diagnosis in

+treatment planning.

+11 Demonstrated accurate self- assessment of

+111. competence and ability to accurately

+recognize strengths and weaknesses of

+therapeutic process and approach.

+12. Demonstrated appropriate use of

+supervision in treatment approach and self-

+reflection.